Shauna2022/Catch-them-all/README.md

 # Catch them all

-This is a wellness resource to make sure that we are taking care of our mental health while we are taking this intense course.
+This is an online Pokemon card binder to track pokemon cards.

 ### Technologies Used